getsieutoc/platform/README.md

 Uncomment the `GITHUB` section in .env file.
 Follow this [documentation](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) to configure the authentication.

+#### Setup PostHog

+- Register a PostHog account here: https://posthog.com/, or https://posthog.com/eu if you are in EU.
+- Create a new project, then follow the instructions to get the POSTHOG_KEY and PERSONAL_API_KEY

 #### Let's get started!

 Then, run the development server: